eugpoon/casi/worksheets/readme.md

 ### Contents

-* `center_projections.ipynb`: Run this notebook to generate an Excel summary of risk data using input from a ZIP file.
+* `center_projections.ipynb`: Run this notebook to generate an Excel summary using input from a ZIP file.

 ---

 ### Extract Individual Center Worksheets from a Combined PDF

 1. **Export Slides to PDF**
-   Export all center worksheets from your slide deck (e.g., Google Slides or PowerPoint) into a single PDF file.
+   Export all center worksheets from slides into a single PDF file (excluding skipped slides).

 2. **Split the Combined PDF into Individual PDFs**